iamYole/DIO-DevOps-Projects/Project 4 - LEMP (Linux, Nginx, MySql, PhP) Stack/README.md

 ### Part 6 - Reading data from MySQL using PhP

-In this exercise, we will be creating a database called `winter_db`, and then create a simple `to-do list` php application that reads data from the database.
+In this exercise, we will be creating a database called `winter_db`, and then create a simple `todo list` php application that reads data from the database.
 Let's go:

 - First, we connect to the `mysql` console using the root account.